 Your implicit curriculum must contain five objectives that you believe should be central to the work of all teachers.
 Each of the five objectives in your project must be accompanied by: 1.
 A rationale (Why does this objective matter?), 2.
-An indicator (How will you know your students have learned what you intended for them to learn?), and 3.
-Two strategies (How will you help your students master each objective?).
-In addition, you must incorporate three sources from the class somewhere related to each objective (the objective, rationale, indicator, or strategies).
+Two strategies (How will you help your students master each objective?), and 3.
+An indicator (How will you know your students have learned what you intended for them to learn?).
+In addition, you must incorporate three sources from the class somewhere related to each objective (the objective, rationale, strategies, or indicator).